RaphaelVicini/MedSeg/README.md

 ## 🔍 Inside MedSeg

 3. 🔑 Connection
-4. 🆕 Create a new project and upload your initial images.[here](execution.md#Creating a New Project)
+4. 🆕 Create a new project and upload your initial images.[Link Text](execution.md#creating-a-new-project)

 5. 🛠️ Build your own model.
 6. 📈 Use your model for inference.
 7. 🔄 Employ transfer learning to fine-tune an existing model.